Managing Work-Related Stress

 likely to affect your job approval, reputation, or income?
 Are you really out of your

-league or are the immediate demands really more of a challenge than a disaster in
+league?
+Or are the immediate demands really more of a challenge than a disaster in

 Manage your time

-Proper time and priority management can reduce a lot of workplace stress.
+Correct time and priority management can reduce a lot of workplace stress.

 Start each day by making a to-do list of tasks, calls to make, and e-mails to write.